The diagonal cycle Euler system for ${\rm GL}_2\times{\rm GL}_2$: Introduction

-\begin{remark} The classes $\kapn$ may be viewed as a counterpart in the study of the arithmetic of $V_{g,h}^\psi$ to systems of Heegner points and Heegner cycles for individual modular forms.
-It would be interesting to see whether the methods of Cornut--Vatsal can be extended to establish the non-triviality of $\kapinfty$. \end{remark}
+\begin{remark-intro} The classes $\kapn$ may be viewed as a counterpart in the study of the arithmetic of $V_{g,h}^\psi$ to systems of Heegner points and Heegner cycles for individual modular forms.
+It would be interesting to see whether the methods of Cornut--Vatsal can be extended to establish the non-triviality of $\kapinfty$. \end{remark-intro}

-In a forthcoming work, we shall use the classes $\kapn$ for $g=h$ to study the anticyclotomic Iwasawa theory of ${\rm Sym}^2g$.

-\begin{remark} Another interesting setting related to the triple product of three modular forms is the case in which two of them are CM.
-This case is worked out in the forthcoming PhD thesis of Kim Tuan Do. \end{remark}